What Is Drug Addiction?

 Following the questionnaire, a face-to-face interview is conducted with the individual.
 This interview uses open-ended questions to provide essential information for an accurate diagnosis.
 The information shared during the assessment is kept strictly confidential, and various screening tools like the National Institute on Drug Use Screening Tool (NIDA), the CAGE assessment, CRAFFT Screening Tool and Drug Abuse Screening Test – Adolescent (DAST-A) may be utilised to aid the assessment process.

 At Visions by Promises, we understand that the journey to recovery from drug addiction continues well beyond the primary treatment program.
 Our commitment to comprehensive care includes providing essential aftercare services to support individuals in maintaining their progress and achieving lasting sobriety.
 Through personalised and ongoing support, we help clients navigate the challenges of returning to their daily lives with newfound coping strategies and a strengthened support system.
 Our aftercare services may involve individual counselling, group therapy, relapse prevention planning, and access to a network of resources.
 With our dedicated team of professionals, we ensure that each individual receives the necessary tools and encouragement to sustain their recovery and embrace a healthier, drug-free future.

 Treatment Process at our Drug Rehabilitation Centre In Singapore

 Substance Use Disorder is a treatable condition.
 Treatment approaches for addiction are generally as successful as those for other chronic diseases (American Society of Addiction Medicine, 2019).

 The intake assessment will be conducted by a certified addiction therapist or psychologist.
-They will start off by conducting a full biological, psychological and social assessment, after which they will proceed to provide the best clinical recommendation for treatment.
+They will start off by conducting a full biological, psychological, and social assessment, after which they will proceed to provide the best clinical recommendation and treatment for drug addiction.